Women’s Health Doctor in Buffalo, NY

 There are a lot of reasons why women’s health care is so important.
 Women are challenged with unique health care obstacles and have a higher chance of being diagnosed with certain illnesses than men.
 Some of these include cancer, diabetes and heart disease.
 Some of these are leading causes for death among women.

-A primary acute care physician and a gynecologist are doctors who have different specialties.
+A primary care physician and a gynecologist are doctors who have different specialties.
 A gynecologist is trained to focus primarily on women’s health.
-You go to see a primary acute care physician for immunizations and regular checkups.
-You also go and see your primary acute care physician when you are not feeling well.
-There are some primary acute care physicians who do provide routine care for gynecological needs such as pelvic and breast exams.
+You go to see a primary care physician for immunizations and regular checkups.
+You also go and see your primary care physician when you are not feeling well.
+There are some primary care physicians who do provide routine care for gynecological needs such as pelvic and breast exams.

 What Happens at A Gynecologist Appointment?